LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 #### Screens Displayed

 !!! abstract ""
-    Some screens displayed on this page were acquired during [Onboarding](onboarding.md#therapy-settings-onboarding) and show the full information screens available in the app with the `Continue` button.
+    Some screens displayed on this page were acquired during [Onboarding](onboarding.md#therapy-settings-onboarding).

-    When you return to therapy Settings after you have onboarded and added a pump, the information screens are shown when you touch the information icon, &#9432;, on the entry screen.
+    * When saving a Therapy Setting

-    When onboarding, the button to save a therapy setting is labeled "Confirm Setting".
-Otherwise, the button to save a therapy settings is labeled "Save".
+        * During Onboarding, the button is labeled "Confirm Setting"
+        * Otherwise, the button is labeled "Save".

 ### Glucose Safety Limit